 $5,000 x .41 (41%) = $2050

-Assuming you have no other debts, you could have a $2050 monthly housing payment including principle, interest, property taxes, homeowner’s insurance, and HOA dues, if applicable.
+Assuming you have no other debts, you could have a $2050 monthly payments including principle, interest, property taxes, homeowner’s insurance, and HOA dues, if applicable.

 Or, if you have $500 in car payments, student loans, and credit cards, your maximum housing cost per month would be $1550.

 Stability of your income is generally determined by examining your previous work history.
-VA requires employemnt verification for the previous two years.
-Usually this is documented with W2s or verifications from current or former employers.
+VA requires employment verification for the previous two years.
+Usually, this is documented with W2s or verifications from current or former employers.

-According to the VA Loan Handbook, these types of income can usually be counted toward qualification income.
+These types of income can usually be counted toward qualification income for a VA loan:

-- Part-time Income: Part-time income may be used in qualifying if the borrower has a 2 year employment history without interruption.
+- Part-time income: Part-time income may be used in qualifying if the borrower has a two-year employment history without interruption.

-- Seasonal employment: May be used if the borrower can demonstrate a 2 year history of regular amounts of time on and off work.
+- Seasonal employment: May be used if the borrower can demonstrate a two-year history of regular amounts of time on and off work.
 There must be a strong likelihood that the borrower will go back to work after each lapse in employment.

-- Commission Income: Must be averaged over the previous 2 years.
-The borrower must provide his/her last 2 years’ Federal tax returns (1040′s) with all schedules.
+- Commission income: Must be averaged over the previous 2 years.
+The borrower must provide his/her last 2 years of Federal tax returns (1040s) with all schedules.
 Any un-reimbursed business expenses must be subtracted from the gross income.

 - Retirement / Social Security Income: Verification from the source is required.
 If the income should expire within 3 years, the income cannot be used to qualify.

-- Interest and Dividends: Interest and dividend income may be used provided documentation (such as tax returns or account statements) supports a 2 year history of receipt.
-This does not include dividend re-investment plans.
-There must be substantial assets remaining after proposed costs of closing the loan.
+- Interest and dividends: Interest and dividend income may be used provided documentation (such as tax returns or account statements) that supports a two-year history of receipt.
+This does not include dividend reinvestment plans.
+There must be substantial assets remaining after the proposed costs of closing the loan.

-- Self-Employed Income: A borrower with 25% or more ownership interest in a business is considered self-employed.
-If the borrower has been self-employed less than one year, this income will not be used for qualification.
-Borrowers must supply the following: 1) personal tax returns for the most recent 2 years (with all schedules), 2) K-1′s, 1120′s or 1120S’s, if applicable; 3) a year-to-date profit and loss statement and a balance sheet; 4) A signed 8821 or 4506 form so the lender can order copies of your filed income tax returns direct from the IRS.
+- Self-employed income: A borrower with 25% or more ownership interest in a business is considered self-employed.
+If the borrower has been self-employed for less than one year, this income will not be used for qualification.
+Borrowers must supply the following: 1) personal tax returns for the most recent 2 years (with all schedules), 2) K-1s, 1120s or 1120s, if applicable; 3) a year-to-date profit and loss statement and a balance sheet; 4) A signed 8821 or 4506 form so the lender can order copies of your filed income tax returns directly from the IRS.

-The VA home loan program is an excellent deal for active duty military personnel and non-active duty veterans.
-Take advantage of your benefits.
+The VA home loan program is an excellent deal for active-duty military personnel and non-active-duty veterans.